About Fannie Lou Hamer

 Why a Fannie Lou Hamer Garden in Boston?

-Fannie Lou Hamer did not have a direct Boston connection as far as we can tell.
+Fannie Lou Hamer did not have a direct Boston or Massachusetts connection as far as we can tell.
 However, our state does have a link to the equal rights goals that she helped define and fought for.
-Massachusetts' John F. Kennedy also became a leader for civil rights, drafting legislation that would pass after his assassination to make segregation of public spaces and schools illegal, and granting voter protections.
+Martin Luther King, Coretta Scott King, and Malcolm X all lived for a time in Boston.
+John F. Kennedy's presidential administration drafted legislation that would pass after his assassination to make segregation of public spaces and schools illegal, and granting voter protections.
 As this WGBH piece asks, "Shouldn't students in JFK's Massachusetts know Fannie Lou Hamer's name?"

 Someone in our garden's past chose her name for our garden, not long after her untimely death.
 They understood the huge importance of Fannie Lou Hamer's contributions – contributions that many of us are unaware of today.

-Our garden's name helps to educate us about Fannie Lou Hamer's leadership and reminds us of how much work we all still have to do to achieve racial justice for our city, our state and our country.
+Our garden's name helps to educate us about Fannie Lou Hamer's leadership and be grateful for her dogged work.
+It also reminds us of how much work we all still have to do to achieve racial justice in our city, our state, and our country.